-Complying with a child's request for information is mandated by rule 4-1.4 of the Rules Regulating the Florida Bar.
+Complying with a child's request for information is mandated by Rule 4-1.4 of the Florida Rules of Professional Conduct.
 An attorney should ensure that a child client has the ability to contact an attorney without interference by a custodian or others.